Wealthsimple Expert Review 2021

 - Tax-loss harvesting is available on all taxable accounts.
 Other robo-advisors may require a minimum balance before initiating tax-loss harvesting.

-Wealthsimple Review – Robo-Advisor Disadvantages
+Wealthsimple Review – Cons

 Is Wealthsimple Worth It?
 Robo-Advisor Review Wrap Up

-Small investors seeking a combined robo-advisor and financial planner service will benefit from the no-minimum required Wealthsimple Basic account.
+Canadian investors will appreciate the variety of services offered by Wealthsimple.
+Their platform is the one to beat.
+While, small investors seeking a combined robo-advisor and financial planner service will benefit from the no-minimum required Wealthsimple Basic account.

 Best Wealthsimple Sign Up Bonus Online